openmovementproject/openmovement/docs/buildax/docs/user-guide.md

 [//]: # (Web Admin Panel User Guide)

-# BAX Router Admin Panel
+# BuildAX LRS Admin Panel

 A web configuration interface is provided to make setting up a BuildAX installation easier.
 This document gives an overview of the admin panel